Part 1: RabbitMQ for beginners - What is RabbitMQ?

 RabbitMQ and server concepts

-• Producer: Application that sends the messages.
+• Producer: Application that sends the messages to the broker.

-• Consumer: Application that receives the messages.
+• Consumer: Application that receives the messages from the broker.

-• Queue: Buffer that stores messages.
+• Queue: Buffer within the broker that stores messages.

 • Channel: A virtual connection inside a connection.
 When publishing or consuming messages from a queue - it's all done over a channel.